Diderot effect

+The Diderot effect is a phenomenon that occurs when acquiring a new possession leads to a spiral of consumption that results in the acquisition of even more possessions.
+In other words, buying something new can cause a chain reaction leading to one buying more and more things.
+Each new item makes one feel like one needs other things to go with it or to keep up with it.
+This can lead to overspending and accumulating more possessions than one needs or uses.

-The Diderot effect is a social phenomenon related to consumer goods.
-It is based on two ideas.
-The first idea is that goods purchased by consumers will align with their sense of identity, and, as a result, will complement one another.
-The second idea states that the introduction of a new possession that deviates from the consumer's current complementary goods can result in a process of spiraling consumption.
-The term was coined by anthropologist and scholar of consumption patterns Grant McCracken in 1988, and is named after the French philosopher Denis Diderot (1713–1784), who first described the effect in an essay.
+The term was coined by anthropologist and scholar of consumption patterns Grant McCracken in 1986, and is named after the French philosopher Denis Diderot (1713–1784), who first described the effect in an essay titled "Regrets for my Old Dressing Gown, or, A warning to those who have more taste than fortune".

-The term has become common in discussions of sustainable consumption and green consumerism, in regard to the process whereby a purchase or gift creates dissatisfaction with existing possessions and environment, provoking a potentially spiraling pattern of consumption with negative environmental, psychological, and social impacts.
+The term has been used in discussions of sustainable consumption and green consumerism, in regard to the process whereby a purchase or gift creates dissatisfaction with existing possessions and environment, provoking a potentially spiraling pattern of consumption with negative environmental, psychological, and social impacts.

 Origin

-The effect was first described in Diderot's essay "Regrets on Parting with My Old Dressing Gown".
-Here he tells how the gift of a beautiful scarlet dressing gown leads to unexpected results, eventually plunging him into debt.
+The effect was first described in Diderot's essay of 1769 "Regrets on Parting with My Old Dressing Gown".
+In this essay Diderot tells how the gift of a beautiful scarlet dressing gown leads to unexpected results, eventually plunging him into debt.
 Initially pleased with the gift, Diderot came to rue his new garment.
 Compared to his elegant new dressing gown, the rest of his possessions began to seem tawdry and he became dissatisfied that they did not live up to the elegance and style of his new possession.
 He replaced his old straw chair, for example, with an armchair covered in Moroccan leather; his old desk was replaced with an expensive new writing table; his formerly beloved prints were replaced with more costly prints, and so on.
-"I was absolute master of my old dressing gown", Diderot writes, "but I have become a slave to my new one … Beware of the contamination of sudden wealth.
+"I was absolute master of my old dressing gown", Diderot writes, "but I have become a slave to my new one ...
+Beware of the contamination of sudden wealth.
 The poor man may take his ease without thinking of appearances, but the rich man is always under a strain".